carson0321/cowsay/README.md

 exit 0
 ```

 Although this source code has modified, we have to type `dch -i` to increase the Debian release number and add a new changelog entry before packing this.
+It will add a new comment line to the Debian changelog in the current source tree.
+This command must be run from within that tree.
+If the text of the change is given on the command line, debchange will run in batch mode and simply add the text, with line breaks as necessary, at the appropriate place in `debian/changelog`.
 After adding a new changelog entry, we must also type `dpkg-source --commit` to generate a patch corresponding to the local changes.
-If there's no patch, it will failed to automate the build activity around executing the `dpkg-buildpackage` command package further with the `debuild` command.
+If there're changes with no patch, it will fail to automate the build activity around executing the `dpkg-buildpackage` command package further with the `debuild` command.
 The `debuild` command with `-us -uc` paramters means it doesn't sign with gpg key to autobuild this package.
-It will also  generates `*.change`, `*.build`, `*.buildinfo` and `.deb` until the command is done.
+It will also generates `*.change`, `*.build`, `*.buildinfo` and `.deb` until the build of the program is done.

 ```bash
 $ head -10 debian/changelog